 Pumpkin alone is actually pretty flavorless.
 It needs the spice blend to amp it up.
 The rest of the ingredients are pretty standard as far as cakes go.

-- Pumpkin puree- not pumpkin pie filling (which is already spiced and sweetened).
+- Pumpkin puree – not pumpkin pie filling (which is already spiced and sweetened), I’m talking about pure pumpkin.
 Consider making your own for best results.

-- Pumpkin cream cheese frosting– this is where the magic happens and what really sets this pumpkin roll recipe apart from others.
+- Pumpkin cream cheese frosting – this is where the magic happens and what really sets this pumpkin roll recipe apart from others.
+Room temperature frosting helps it to spread better.

 How to Make a Pumpkin Roll Cake

-Start by making the cake batter.
-Simply combine the ingredients and then set the bowl aside.
+- Start by making the cake batter.
+Simply combine the dry ingredients with the wet ingredients in a large bowl and then set the bowl aside.

-Line a jelly roll pan (rimmed baking sheet) with parchment paper.
+- Line a jelly roll pan (rimmed baking sheet) with parchment paper.
+You can use cooking spray as well, but parchment paper is crucial.
 I used a 9×13 pan for this one.
 I like that it is a little thicker.
 You can use a 11×15 pan as well for a little thinner, which makes it easier to roll.
 This one is still thinner than others… leaving more room for frosting!

-Immediately (and carefully) invert it onto a clean tea towel.
-Peel off the parchment paper and gently roll in the tea towel.
+- Immediately (and carefully) invert it onto a clean tea towel.
+Peel off the parchment paper and gently roll warm cake in the tea towel.

 I used a custom frosting here.
 First I made a savory pumpkin cream cheese and then made that into a sweet frosting.
 The beauty is that it isn’t that sweet.
 The frosting isn’t super thick or super sweet.